anzuurin/anzuurin/README.md

 - Long Term (2-5 yrs)

-  - Graduate with Computer Science degree
+  - Graduate with Computer Science degree in one piece lol